DillonSW/Capstone_Team_5/Reports/Experimentation.md

 ---
 ### Measures of Success
 ---
 The measure of success for the ID system states that the program must correctly store the boxnumbers and student information.
-Given the previous testing done on the system, the measure of success was met.
+For the OPC communication, the program needed to send and receive signals to and from the database.
+In the following video it can be shown that the OPC communication correctly activated the motor, and the previous results show the data from the GUI being stored correctly into MySQL.

+Video :

 ---
 ### Future Improvements